Paperspace/Docs/gradient-private-cloud/setup/pre-installation-steps.md

 }
 ```

+Suggestion: replace `artifacts-bucket` above with the name of the artifacts storage bucket you created – that way your Terraform state will be stored in the same S3 bucket as your Gradient job artifacts.

-Note that using a S3 bucket for shared state will require the ability to access a S3 bucket during Terraform runs.
+Note: using a S3 bucket for shared state will require the ability to access a S3 bucket during Terraform runs.
 This means you'll need to have the aws-cli installed and appropriate credentials in place to access the bucket.